Ian Blackford: Glendale Trust

-Political career

 Early political career

 Blackford stood as the SNP candidate for the Ayr constituency at the 1997 general election, but finished in third place behind Sandra Osborne of the Labour Party.

 Later during the same year, he stood as the Scottish National Party (SNP) candidate in the Paisley 1997 by-election but again he was unsuccessful; the contest had the lowest turnout at a by-election in Scotland for thirty years.

 Blackford had been treasurer of the SNP and during this time he began to be viewed as a critic of the party leader, Alex Salmond.
 Blackford was removed from the post in 2000 via a vote of no confidence, after he had tried to impose financial controls to tackle the party's overdraft.
 However, the limits for expenditure which he set were not adhered to.
 Blackford's reputedly hard line over financial matters had led to a breakdown of trust between him and the national executive and at one point he even threatened to sue party leader, Alex Salmond, for defamation.
-A profile in Holyrood## magazine opined that, "Blackford's mistake was firstly, in underestimating the popularity of Salmond and the size of his power base and secondly, in committing the cardinal sin of washing the party's dirty washing in public and not keeping it 'within the family'."
+A profile in Holyrood magazine opined that, "Blackford's mistake was firstly, in underestimating the popularity of Salmond and the size of his power base and secondly, in committing the cardinal sin of washing the party's dirty washing in public and not keeping it 'within the family'."
 His opinion of Salmond mellowed after his election to Westminster and in August 2018 he said: "I don't hate Alex.
 He has been instrumental in getting us to where we are today...
 So we owe a tremendous debt of gratitude to Alex."

 Blackford has argued for better telecommunication infrastructure for rural areas, noting that video-conferencing is one way of overcoming travel time and in the absence of air links.
-Following the 2007–2008 financial crisis, he made calls for Scotland to have its own financial regulator, to protect society from irresponsible practices.
+Following the 2008 financial crisis, he made calls for Scotland to have its own financial regulator, to protect society from irresponsible practices.
 Blackford has also suggested that a zero rate of capital gains tax could help Scotland to attract investment.

 Following the electorate's decision to reject independence at the referendum on 18 September 2014, Blackford argued that Scotland should consider the constitutional change offered by the main unionist parties.
 He was the author of a report which had explored options for the banking sector in Scotland, had the country voted to become independent.